 4. Execute Roth conversions in January, not December.

-A Roth conversion moves money from your traditional IRA to your Roth IRA.
-You may pay taxes for doing so, but once inside your Roth IRA, all future earnings and qualified withdrawals will be tax-free.
+A Roth conversion moves money from your traditional IRA to your Roth IRA and is sometimes referred to as a backdoor Roth IRA conversion,.
+You may pay taxes when converting, but once inside your Roth IRA, future earnings and qualified withdrawals will be tax-free.

 You can convert your IRA at any point throughout the year, but most people wait until the last minute.
 Similar to procrastinating on your retirement account contributions, by waiting until December to convert, you’ll miss out on 11 months of potential tax-free growth.

-If you’re worried about converting in January because you don’t have a clear enough picture of what your taxes for the year will look like, fear not.
-You can undo your conversion.
+If you’re worried about converting in January because you don’t have a clear enough picture of what your taxes for the year will look like, you can undo your conversion.
 The technical term for this is a “recharacterization.”
 The tax code allows you to recharacterize all or a portion of your Roth conversion up until October of the next year.

-The ability to recharacterize Roth IRA conversions is a nice benefit allowed by the IRS, so do your conversions early in the year to maximize your tax-free growth.
+The ability to recharacterize Roth IRA conversions is a nice benefit allowed by the IRS, so consider doing your conversions early in the year to help maximize your tax-free growth.

 5. Put your tax refund to good use.